PHYSICAL THERAPY FAQs

 What kinds of jobs does the PTA get?

-The Physical Therapist Assistant can work in out patient settings, hospitals, nursing homes, rehabilitation or pediatric centers and a variety of other settings.
-Full time and part time jobs are readily available.
+The Physical Therapist Assistant can work in out-patient settings, hospitals, nursing homes, rehabilitation or pediatric centers and a variety of other settings.
+Full-time and part-time jobs are readily available.

-What classes does the Pre-PT student take?
+What classes does the student who wants to become a Physical Therapist take?

 What schools offer PT?
 What are the admission requirements?

 A complete list of accredited schools is available from The American Physical Therapy Association at www.apta.org.
-Click on links for students.
+Click on links for prospective students.
 Search by PT vs. PTA and by state.
 Admission requirements can vary among schools.

 Can I take evening and weekend classes?